 3. Co-wash on in-between days with a gentle cleansing conditioner.

-Back in the days when these weren’t on market, girls with relaxed hair had to make do with rinsing with creamier at-home treatments, or skipping on shampoo altogether and just rinsing with conditioner.
+Back in the days when these weren’t on market, girls with relaxed hair had to make do with rinsing with creamier at-home treatments.
+Or they would skip on shampoo altogether and just rinsing with conditioner.
 Nowadays, ladies are lucky to have this option that allows them to refresh an oily scalp and stringy strands with a specially formulated cleansing conditioner, all the while inflicting as little washing trauma as possible.

 4. Explore products that will help with split ends.

 Unfortunately, this may become a new reality for you now that you’ve jumped on the relaxing bandwagon.
-Treatments with nourishing, silicon-infused ingredients, like Nexxus New York Salon Care Promend Targeted Leave In Crème, act like a glue to temporarily bind back jagged ends that can last through several washes.
+Treatments with nourishing, silicon-infused ingredients act as a glue to temporarily bind back jagged ends that can last through several washes.
 The best recourse is to nip things in the bud and get regular trims once you start seeing some fraying.

 5. Try heatless hairstyles.

 And what better time than now?
-It may seem counterintuitive now that you’ve just straightened your hair, but the beauty of having relaxed hair is that it can be manipulated into most styles without giving in (resistance is futile, thick hair!).
-Braids, twist-outs, loose chignons and ponytails are all easy trending options to try that don’t require much heat tools.
+It may seem counterintuitive now that you’ve just straightened your hair, but the beauty of having relaxed hair is that it can be manipulated into most styles without giving in.
+Braids, twist-outs, loose chignons, and ponytails are all easy trending options to try that don’t require much heat tools.
 Remember, anything that gives you a break from the blowdryer or flat iron is good.